MeunierS/Call-of-magic-archamage-selection/README.md

 + upgrade of bot AI
 + more maps

-<a id="Lang"></a>
-## Programming langage & Software
-+ C#
-+ Unity
-+ Blender

 <a id="GCD"></a>
 ## Game Concept Document
 <a id="Title"></a>
 ### Working Title
-  Cutetopia Archmage Selection
+  Cutetopia Archmage Selection.

 <a id="Concept"></a>
 ### Concept Statement
-  You are a cute Antropomorphic wizard participating in the Archmage Selection Match of the Kingdom of Cutetopia.
+  Become the new Archmage of the Kingdom of Cutetopia by emerging victorious in a free-for-all match.

 <a id="Genre"></a>
 ### Genre
-  Third Person Shooter
+  Third Person Shooter.

 <a id="Target"></a>
 ### Target Audience
-  ESRB Everyone 10+
+  ESRB Everyone 10+.

 <a id="Sell"></a>
 ### Unique Selling Points
-  It's a TPS that is cute so perfect for a first time shooter experience.
+  It's a TPS that has a cute aspect to it, so perfect for a first time shooter experience.
+No blood/Gore.

 <a id="POV"></a>
-### Player Experience and Game POV
+### Player Experience and Game POV.

 <a id="Style"></a>
 ### Visual and Audio Style
-  Low Poly
+  Low Poly, Fun Music.

 <a id="World"></a>
 ### Game World Fiction
+  You are a cute animal wizard who wants to participate in the selection match for the position of Archmage of the Kingdom of Cutetopia.
+The World is a Heroic Fantasy type where they are no humans.

 <a id="Money"></a>
 ### Monetization
-  One time purchase as it is not a multiplayer game and thus has no server maintenance behind for now
+  One time purchase as it is not a multiplayer game and thus has no server maintenance behind for now.

 <a id="PTS"></a>
 ### Platform, Technology, and Scope
++ Only on PC
++ C# for scripting
++ 3D URP in Unity
++ Blender for some assets
++ Solo Project

 <a id="Loop"></a>
 ### Core Loops
+  15min match.
+Nothing else until Core project is in place.

 <a id="Obj"></a>
 ### Objectives and Progression
+  No tutorial.
+Goal is to amass the most kills during the match.

 <a id="Syst"></a>
 ### Game Systems